 Other sources include the following:

 United States: New York, Wyoming.

-As cabochons, translucent grandidierites can range from 1 to 10 carats and up to about 1 inch in size.
+As cabochons, translucent grandidierites can weigh from 1 to 10 carats and reach up to about 1 inch in size.
 Much material is generally opaque.

-Grandidierites have the durability to do well in any jewelry setting.
-However, some stones may have inclusions of crystals of other gem materials.
-Because of their cleavage and “brittle” tenacity, they may also have increased susceptibility to blows and chipping.
-For these reasons, avoid mechanical cleaning systems.
-Instead, use a soft brush, mild detergent, and warm water.
+Grandidierites have the durability to do well in any jewelry setting, but some stones may contain inclusions of crystals of other gem materials.
+Because of their cleavage and brittle tenacity, they may also have increased susceptibility to blows and chipping.
+For these reasons, avoid mechanical cleaning systems and, instead, use a soft brush, mild detergent, and warm water.
 Consult our gemstone jewelry cleaning guide for more recommendations.